Zachay-NAU/Hard-Hat-Detectation/README.md

 This is the system image file for Jetson nano created by SeeedStudio with necessary environment.

 Everyone can download this file which is for personal study use only.

-The whole tutorial of hard hat detectation can be learn from this link: https://wiki.seeedstudio.com/HardHat/#deploy-the-ml-model-through-linux-python-sdk

 ### Step 1.
 Downoad the image file